mirmsilva/reading-notes/class-02.md

 CSS rules should be written in a seperate file & called on from the HTML page

+When using border attribute the default is [border: 3px solid black]

 ### Vocab
 - **Selectors** indicate what element you are referring to
 - **Declaration** indicates how the element you are referring to will be styled